 Frequently Asked Questions

-Yes, we are now working to bring Sound Particles to AAX plug-in architecture (ProTools), first as a Native AAX plug-in (CPU) and later as a DSP plug-in.
+No. Currently Sound Particles is a standalone application, but we have plans to create a plug-in version with most features to AAX plug-in architecture (ProTools), first as a Native AAX plug-in (CPU) and later as a DSP plug-in.
 Other plug-in architectures may follow.

 Even better - schools/students/teachers can have free access to "Sound Particles U", a special academic version of Sound Particles, with the exact same features as the commercial version.